History of LCHA

-The Lincoln County Historical Association was organized in 1954 with interested members from the county's varrious civic organizations.
-The Association was officially chartered by the the State of North Carolina on March 28, 1955.
+The Lincoln County Historical Association was organized in 1954 with interested members from the county's various civic organizations.
+The Association was officially chartered by the State of North Carolina on March 28, 1955.

-Over the next two decades, the Association increased their membership to include a number of committees to carry out the work of preserving and presenting the rich history of Lincoln County.
-One of these committees, Historical Sites and Data, worked to identify historic sites in the county and make recommendations regards their preservation.
-Members of the Historical Sites and Data committee were Miss Mary Deaton, Ralph Heavner, James Digh, and Robert Hurley.
+Over the next two decades, the Association increased its membership to include a number of committees to carry out the work of preserving and presenting the rich history of Lincoln County.
 To educate their members about various aspects of the county’s history, they published a quarterly newsletter titled “Bits and Pieces,” starting in 1976.
-The Association purchased books of local interest and donated them to the Lincoln County library, purchased items such as microfilm readers for genealogists who researched census records, wills, deeds, and newspapers, and accumulated local genealogies for the library vertical files.
+The Association purchased books of local interest and donated them to the Lincoln County Library, purchased items such as microfilm readers for genealogists who researched census records, wills, deeds, and newspapers, and accumulated local genealogies for the library's vertical files.
 During the 1970s, the Association acquired artifacts of local interest for the Lincoln County Library, before a museum was created to properly preserve and exhibit these items.

-After twenty years since the premiere of Thunder Over Carolina, the Lincoln Arts Council partnered with the Association for a long awaited encore.
-Association board member Gaither Shrum met with Arts Council member Barrie Howard on various occasions about the production of a new theatrical performance of the Battle of Ramsour’s Mill.
-In addition, the Association and Arts Council, the Lincoln Theatre Guild became an active member of the plans in October 1981.
+Nearly thirty years since the premiere of Thunder Over Carolina, the Lincoln Arts Council partnered with the Association for a long-awaited encore and produced a new theatrical production directed by written and directed by Barrie Howard.
 The organizations decided on May 3, 1982, as the date for the new performance of “Thunder Over Carolina” at the Lincoln Citizens Center.

-It is during this period that the Association first began their discussions concerning the acquisition and preservation of local artifacts.
+It is during this period that the Association first began its discussions concerning the acquisition and preservation of local artifacts.
 After learning that a number of local families had donated their family collections to other institutions, the Association included in the minutes of their board meetings that “if any papers pertain to history of the county…[we] would like to see them remain in the county.”
-In 1983, the Lincoln County Board of Commissioners created a local historic properties commission to designate local properties of historic value as local historic landmarks, and work to acquire, manage, and preserve these local landmarks.
-The creation of this commission began a long relationship between it and the Association.
-Many of the activities of each of these organizations were, and are still, coordinated by individuals who serve jointly on the Association’s board of directors and the Historic Properties Commission.
-In April 1984, Gaither Shrum reported to the Association board of directors that the Historic Properties Commission received funds to perform an architectural survey of Lincoln County.
-Employing Marvin Brown as the researcher on the new project, both organizations supplied assistance to ensure the accuracy and success of the new book.
+In 1983, the Lincoln County Board of Commissioners created a local historic properties commission to designate local properties of historic value as local historic landmarks and work to acquire, manage, and preserve these local landmarks.
+The creation of this commission began a long relationship with the Historical Association.
+Many of the activities of each of these organizations were, and remain, coordinated by individuals who serve jointly on the Association’s board of directors and the Historic Properties Commission.

 In 1986, the Association received a large appropriation from the North Carolina General Assembly for operating expenses.
 This grant helped the Association “continue the association’s work of making the history of Lincoln County known to the public, and of making historic buildings accessible to the public.”
 (General Assembly of N.C., 1985 Session, Ratified Bill, Chapter 1014, House Bill 2055).